Frequently Asked Questions

 Training Extensions

 A board member may request a training extension of up to six months from the Comptroller’s Office.
-The law requires that the request “only be granted upon a reasonable showing of substantial compliance with this subsection (f).
+The law requires the request “only be granted upon a reasonable showing of substantial compliance with this subsection (f).
 If the extension is granted, the board member must complete any additional required training hours necessary to achieve full compliance for only the relevant continuing education period within the extension period.
 The board member shall file copies of any extension request letters and corresponding Comptroller of the Treasury determination letters with the Tennessee Board of Utility Regulation.”

 Penalties for Non-Compliance